Hiking Cinque Terre with Kids: What to Know

 We hadn’t intended on doing the full SVA hike from Levanto to Monterosso, but as we got going, it felt wrong for us to turn around, so we decided to do the full length.

 It starts with well-formed stairs leading to a paved road, eventually transitioning to a nice, reasonably smooth dirt trail.
-After 5 full days of hiking, I’m glad to report that you don’t ever get tired of the world-class Cinque Terre scenery.
+After five full days of hiking Cinque Terre with kids, I’m glad to report that you don’t ever get tired of the world-class scenery.

 At the beginning of this Cinque Terre hike, the views looking back at Levanto and beyond are really quite nice.
 The hiking trail also offers nice views of the beautiful blue water along the coastline.
 There are stretches where a well behaved toddler could easily walk, but most of the hike would be too difficult for them.

-If you are looking for things to do in Cinque Terre with kids that is not hiking, check out this kid-friendly bike ride from Levanto to Framura.
+If you are looking for things to do in Cinque Terre with kids outside of hiking, check out this kid-friendly bike ride from Levanto to Framura.
+We loved it and it was a really nice break from all the hiking.

-The Cinque Terre hiking ranks up there as one of the most beautiful hiking destinations we have ever visited.
-The hiking is not overly kid-friendly, but we made it fun for everyone with our backpack carriers.
+Hiking Cinque Terre with kids ranks up there with the most beautiful hiking experiences we’ve ever had as a family.
+Many of the hiking trails are not overly kid-friendly, but we made it fun for everyone with our backpack carriers.

-We are so grateful we could visit Cinque Terre with our kids.
-We hope your trip is as rewarding!
+We are so grateful we could go hiking in Cinque Terre with our kids.
+We hope your family trip is as rewarding!

 Hiking in Cinque Terre with Kids